daizybhadresha/stock-analysis/README.md

 #  Super Simple Stock Market

+## Description
 This is a simple stock market program written using Python.
-It helps in recording the trading transactions and following operations:
+It helps in recording the trading transactions and in following operations:
 1. Calculate dividend (Insert the symbol and the system will output the dividend)
 2. Calculate P/E Ratio (Calculate the price to earnings ratio for a selected symbol)
 3. Calculate volume weighted stock for the past 15 minutes